valermor/pages/README.rst

             return Button(self.driver, [By.XPATH, "//button[@href='/logout']"]).is_present()

-Notice how we did not implement load(), since the secure area page is not loadable from URL.
+Notice how we did not implement load(), since the secure area page is not loadable from a URL.

 Page objects
 ------------

 In the previous example, we have seen how simple it is to implement page objects and create tests with them.
-In essence, all we need to do is: \* extend Page class \* implement load method \* add traits to the page
+In essence, all we need to do is:

+* extend the Page class
+* implement the load() method
+* add traits to the page

 As a final (golden) rule, every method which models a user interaction and results in a page load has to return a page object of the target page.